Botox for Crows Feet

 Does crow’s feet Botox lift the eyebrows?

-Botox for crow’s feet works to relax the orbicularis oculi muscle, which surrounds the eye.
+Botox for crow’s feet relaxes the orbicularis oculi muscle, which surrounds the eye.
 As the muscle relaxes, the dynamic wrinkles that form at the corners of the eyes smooth out, erasing the signs of creases.
-The orbicularis oculi muscle can also cause a downward pull on the brows, consequently, when the muscle is relaxed, the brow may no longer be pulled down leading to a lift in the brow.
-If an arching of the brow occurs as a result of the treatment and it is not to your liking, a touch up can be performed to even the brow.
+The orbicularis oculi muscle can also cause a downward pull on the brows.
+Consequently, when the muscle is relaxed, the brow may no longer be pulled down, leading to a lift or an arch in the brow.
+If any brow arching occurs due to Botox treatment, a touch-up can be performed to even the brows.
+Patients should wait two weeks before having any touch-up Botox, as the full effects of Botox injections can take up to two weeks to set in.
+It is best to consult with an expert board-certified dermatologist, like Dr. Michele Green in NYC, to have the best cosmetic results.

 Does crow’s feet Botox change eye shape?